Associate in Science Degree (DAPS Online)

-Students enrolled in the HIT Program at Fisher learn to organize, analyze, evaluate, compile, compute, and code health data, and receive hands-on training with state-of-the-art software applications.
-A strong foundation is provided in filing systems and record indexes; storage and retrieval of paper and electronic medical records; and legal issues governing privacy, security, and confidentiality of personal health information.
+The Health Information Technology (HIT) program places students where the expanding arena of health care meets the cutting edge of technology.
+HIT-related job opportunities are excellent, with options to work in hospitals, outpatient clinics, health centers, medical research organizations, consulting firms, long-term care and rehabilitation facilities, insurance companies, software companies, and government health agencies.
+Graduates learn to organize, analyze, evaluate, compile, compute and code health data, and receive hands-on training with state-of-the-art software applications.
+A strong foundation is provided in filing systems and record indexes, storage and retrieval of manual and computerized data, and legal issues governing release of information.